isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/aerobridge.jpg)
 <div style="background-color: white;">Planes parked at aerobridges at the airport, 1996. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

-The aerobridge is one of the features of Changi Airport not available at Paya Lebar.
-Aerobridges allow passengers to board planes from the terminal building rather than having to take a bus and climb a flight of mobile steps.
-Changi Airport was one of the first few airports in the world to use the aerobridge.[^7]
+Aerobridges allow passengers to board planes directly from the terminal building rather than having to take a bus and climb a flight of mobile steps.
+Changi Airport was one of the first few airports in the world to use the aerobridge though it was not used for every flight initially.[^7]

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/steps.jpg)
 <div style="background-color: white;">Passengers boarding a Singapore Airlines flight at  Changi Airport using the mobile steps, 1981. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

-The aerobridge was not used for every flight back then.
-In 1981, a journalist reporting on her tour of the Changi Airport remarked that the tour highlight was “troop[ing] down an aerobridge”.[^8]
+ In 1981, a journalist reporting on her tour of the Changi Airport remarked that the highlight of the tour  was “troop[ing] down an aerobridge”.[^8]

 #### **The Second Runway**
 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/runway2.png)
 <div style="background-color: white;">The airport's second runway, 1985. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

-The construction of the 3,355-metre second runway was part of Changi Airport’s phase two development, which would include the construction of a second passenger terminal building.
-Despite being shorter than the first runway, the second runway cost 30 percent more to be built, because of inflation.
+The construction of the 3,355-metre long second runway was part of Changi Airport’s phase two development, which would include the construction of a second passenger terminal building.
+Despite being shorter than the first runway, the second runway cost 30 percent more to be built because of inflation.
 It was built almost entirely on reclaimed land and became operational in February 1984.[^9]

 #### **The Iconic Control Tower**